Maryam Cosmetics to Launch in U.S. Market with Halal-Certified Luxury Lipstick Collection

 Despite being newly launched, Maryam Cosmetics is sure to position itself as a leader in a growing niche of intentional beauty, differentiating from mainstream offerings by centering halal integrity and ethical transparency at every stage of its supply chain.
 While many brands focus on clean or vegan labels, Maryam Cosmetics offers something rarer in the American market: halal-certified luxury that merges faith, fashion, and conscious living.

 Additionally, the brand’s mission extends beyond product quality.
-Every sale contributes to charitable causes supporting those in need.
+Every sale contributes to charitable causes supporting displaced and underserved communities.
+Maryam Cosmetics also emphasizes responsible sourcing and partnership practices to ensure all collaborations uphold principles of fairness and global harmony.

 About Maryam Cosmetics